 · Strong hock and long hind cannon

-· Quality and presence in the head in eye
+· Quality and presence in the head and eye

-How the yearling moves at the walk, in my opinion, gives you an insight into how they will move at the gallop.
-I pay close attention to this as I believe it gives me an insight into how naturally athletic the yearling is on their feet.
+In my opinion, how the yearling moves at the walk gives you an insight into how they will move at the gallop.
+I pay close attention to this as I believe it portrays how naturally athletic the yearling is on their feet.
 I am more forgiving of this with dirt horses and some sprinting types than with other turf horses.
-Whilst the yearling is moving I can also observe how evenly the weight is transferred through their knees, fetlocks, hocks etc to give me an insight into any soundness concerns.
+Whilst the yearling is moving I can also observe how evenly the weight is transferred through their knees, fetlocks, hocks etc. to give me an insight into any soundness concerns.

 Following inspections, I like to conduct further research to ensure that the physical attributes I have seen match up with the pedigree of the yearling.
 I also like to delve deeper into the family to see how the cross has worked previously and other finer details to ensure nothing is missed.